-Photographs are essential for marketing purposes, whether to advertise for a product, service or even freelance model.
+Photographs are essential for marketing purposes, whether to advertise for a product, service or even freelance modelling.
 We cannot shadow the importance of visualization for the target audience.

 Photographers are not the only talents who are being badly abused.
-I have come across a story of an ex model with looks, figure and height who had taken up countless unpaid commercial jobs just to gain exposure.
-By the time her contract with the modelling agency ended, she had not made any cent.
+I have come across a story of an ex model with good looks, figure and height who had taken up countless unpaid commercial jobs just to gain exposure.
+By the time her contract with the modelling agency ended, she had not made any cent (at least not from the big commercial projects).
 If she had rejected the "free" (unpaid) jobs, other models would have rushed to take up her roles in the same hope of gaining a foot in the cruel commercial world.

 Building portfolios and gaining exposure are essential for trades of all kind.
 However, there is no end to it.

 I have my fair share of random "heroes" who have tried to abuse my photography services.
 They are strangers to me.
 Occasionally, such people will still bother me when I'm already running short of time to entertain my clients.

 Someone did ask for a free family shoot from me.
 No, they are not Christopher Lee and Fann Wong with their cute child.
 Of course, they are also not Jay Chou and his pretty young wife.
 I was hoping for Andy Lau or David Beckham but no.